MicrosoftDocs/visualstudio-docs/docs/code-quality/how-to-configure-code-analysis-for-a-managed-code-project.md

 ---
 title: Configure Code Analysis ms.date: 04/04/2018
-description: Configure the rule set that Visual Studio legacy code analysis uses and apply a rule set to one or multiple projects in a solution. ms.topic: how-to
+description: Learn how to configure the rule set that Visual Studio legacy code analysis uses.
+See how to apply a rule set to one or multiple projects in a solution. ms.topic: how-to
 f1_keywords:
   - vs.codeanalysis.propertypages.csvb